 D. What about role-playing games?

 James: I am going to name two: Dark Cloud 2 and Rogue Galaxy.

 The former is also the first RPG I have ever played, the latter is the first RPG I have played and beaten by myself, without asking for help (just some advice).

 I remember you did not want to let me play RPG because you thought the stories and the game modes were too complicated.
 You said I was too young to understand every aspect of such games.

 In the beginning, I could not really understand anything.
 I was about to quit, but then you suggested that I carefully follow the dialogues and explore the menus and everything changed… You could have said “I told you”, yet you gave me some very good advice and encouraged me to continue.
 Thanks dad!

 Andrew: Thanks to you for having faith in me and not giving up.

 E. Any racing Games that you like, other than Mario Kart?
 Maybe a racing simulation?

 James: Not really, but I do like Super Sprint and I promise you that one day I will beat it …

 Andrew: There are 85 stages James and some of them are almost impossible…

 James: Mmm… I will try anyway.
-I reached the 42nd stage, almost halfway… I know I can make it to the end!
+I reached the 42nd stage with a couple of friends, almost halfway… I know I can make it to the end!

 Andrew: Excellent mentality, good for you!